jonathan-laurent/delphyne/README.md

-# The Delphyne Framework for Few-Shot Programming
+# The Delphyne Framework for Oracular Programming

 ## Install